dock108/mfl-2025-theme/README.md

 2. Navigate to "Pages" in the left sidebar
 3. Under "Build and deployment", set:
    - Source: "GitHub Actions"
-4. The `deploy.yml` workflow will handle deploying the `dist` directory
+4. The `deploy.yml` workflow will handle deploying the `docs` directory

 ## For League Commissioners